Understand the options for buying a foreclosed home.

 5. Before the auction, discuss your maximum bid strategy, plus the expected costs of outstanding liens and repairs, with a full-service mortgage lender like Ark Mortgage so you can get pre-approved for your estimated loan amount.
 Unless you intend to pay cash, you will need a pre-approval letter to participate in the auction.
 Tell your Home Mortgage Advisor that you intend to buy a foreclosure.
 That way, they can budget for how much your taxes may increase once the home is in better shape.
 Understand that the loan amount will typically be based on the property’s current appraised value.

 6. Attend foreclosure auctions of other properties before bidding at your own, so you better understand the process.

-7. Be sure to register for your auction and reconfirm that morning since it is common for auctions to be postponed or cancelled, especially if the owner comes up with a way to cover arrears.
-If you do plan to bid, arrive an hour before the auction’s start and pick up an Auction Bidder Card.
+7. Be sure to register for your auction and reconfirm that morning since it is common for auctions to be postponed or canceled, especially if the owner comes up with a way to cover arrears.
+If you do plan to bid, arrive an hour before the auction starts and pick up an Auction Bidder Card.

 If you do decide that purchasing a distressed property is right for you, we hope these tips help set you up for success.
 Contact Ark Mortgage for more information.